gintu/create-js-boilerplate/README.md

 # What is this?

-Vannila js boilerplate code for fast prototyping
+Vanilla js boilerplate code for fast prototyping

-# What to do
+# What to do?

 ```
 npx create-js-boilerplate <app-name>